gauxs/sysd/storage/how_to_choose_storage.md

 4. Understanding partitioning and its strategies
    Two ways of partitioning:
      - By key range: Downside of key range partitioning is that certain access patterns can lead to hot spots.
+Example: HBase and RethinkDB
      - By Hash of key Because of this risk of skew and hot spots, many distributed datastores use a hash function to determine the partition for a given key.
+Example: DynamoDB

    Partitioning of HashKey: